Kevin Merida: Career

+The Washington Post

 He was hired by The Washington Post in 1993.
 During his 22-year career at the paper, Merida served as a congressional correspondent, national political reporter, longform feature writer, magazine columnist and senior editor in several roles.
 He was the coordinating editor of the Post’s yearlong 2006 series, “Being a Black Man," which was featured in the newspaper.
 The series earned a Peabody Award for increasing “our ability to understand the old issues in new ways,” and for its “melding of old and new forms of journalism and pointing to the future of electronic communication.”

 In 2008, Merida became Assistant Managing Editor at The Washington Post for the paper's United States national news department.
 He led the national staff for four years during the Obama presidency.
 Merida co-authored 'Supreme Discomfort: The Divided Soul of Clarence Thomas, about Clarence Thomas, with Michael A. Fletcher.
 He teamed with Deborah Willis in 2008 to co-author the bestselling hardcover photo book, Obama, the Historic Campaign in Photographs.

 He was named managing editor, "responsible for news and features coverage as well as the Universal News Desk," on February 4, 2013.
 During his tenure in that position, he helped lead the newspaper to four Pulitzer Prizes.
 He was instrumental in revamping the Post’s digital presence, transforming the paper’s website into one of the world’s top-ranked online news journals.

+The Los Angeles Times

-After a six-month search, The Los Angeles Times announced on Monday May 3, 2021 that it had selected the seasoned journalist to be Executive Editor of the publication.
+After a six-month search, The Los Angeles Times announced on Monday, May 3, 2021 that it had selected Merida to be executive editor of the publication.
+In January 2024, it was announced that Merida would step down from his role at The Los Angeles Times, with owner Patrick Soon-Shiong later stating he fired Merida in an interview with Tucker Carlson in March 2025.

+Awards and board memberships

 Merida serves on the boards of the Pulitzer Prizes, and the Boston University Board of Trustees.
 In addition, he sits on the boards of the Kaiser Family Foundation, the Maynard Institute for Journalism Education, the Philip Merrill College of Journalism and the Wallace House at the University of Michigan.

-In 2020, Merida was named to the Dean’s Advisory Council at the Gwen Ifill College of Media, Arts and Humanities, Simmons University.
+In 2020, Merida was named to the Dean’s Advisory Council at the Gwen Ifill School of Media, Humanities and Social Sciences, Simmons University.